-- If you have a single pinch lever located at the back-right side of the machine, press down on that lever and the pinch wheels will be raised.
-Pull the lever up to lower all pinch wheels so that they can grip the mat or the material inserted into the cutter.
+- The pinch wheels can be raised and lowered using the pinch lever located at the back-right side of the machine.
+Press down on the lever and the pinch wheels will be raised.
+Pull the lever up to lower the pinch wheels so that they can grip the mat or the material inserted in the cutter.
 IMPORTANT: Always hold the lever while raising and lowering.
-Never allow the lever to pop up on its own as this can put a lot of stress on the two couplers gripping the pinch wheel bar in the back. - On the single pinch wheel lever models only, there is also a small black lever on each individual pinch wheel.
+Never allow the lever to pop up on its own as this can put a lot of stress on the two couplers gripping the pinch wheel bar in the back. - There is also a small black lever on each individual pinch wheel.
 When the lever is raised, there is more downward pressure exerted.
-IMPORTANT: Only push these small levers up when an extra tight grip is needed, such as when cutting reflective film or thick chipboard.
-For normal cutting of most materials, it will not be required.
+IMPORTANT: Only push these small levers up when an extra tight grip is needed, such as when cutting glossy or slick materials or extra thick materials.

 Lever is in down position.

-This is recommended for most cutting.
+This is recommended when cutting most materials.